utmgdsc/website/README.md

 git submodule -q foreach git pull -q origin main git submodule update --remote --merge
 ```

+## Learn More

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Contact
 You can contact us via [Discord](https://discord.gg/FMJNvhXJAa) or by [GitHub Issues](https://github.com/utmgdsc/website/issues/new/choose)